dvasques83/DMGK-NLP/README.md

 **Lecturers:** [Dr. Demival Vasques Filho](https://scholar.google.co.nz/citations?user=f8pD2ucAAAAJ&hl=en) and [Dr. Cindarella Petz](https://www.ieg-mainz.de/institut/personen/petz)
 **Office Hours:** We will not have fixed office hours for this course.
-You can reach us through Mattermost or e-mail to set up a time to meet.
+You can reach us through Mattermost to set up a time to meet.
 **Class Schedule:** Friday, Jan 20 and Jan 27, 9:15 to 5:00 pm, with a long lunch break
 **Location**: Dieter-von-Isenburg-Str.
 9-11, 4th level (IEG DHLab)
+**Communication**: We prefer communication over Mattermost and Moodle